1a1a11a/libCacheSim/README.md

 ---
 ### Contributions
 We gladly welcome pull requests.
-Before making any changes, we recommend opening an issue and discussing your proposed changes.
+Before making any large changes, we recommend opening an issue and discussing your proposed changes.
-This will let us give you advice on the proposed changes.
 If the changes are minor, then feel free to make them without discussion.
 This project adheres to Google's coding style.
 By participating, you are expected to uphold this code.

 ---
 ### Reference
 ```
-@inproceedings{yang20-workload,
+@inproceedings{yang2020-workload,
     author = {Juncheng Yang and Yao Yue and K. V. Rashmi},
     title = {A large scale analysis of hundreds of in-memory cache clusters at Twitter},
     booktitle = {14th USENIX Symposium on Operating Systems Design and Implementation (OSDI 20)},